MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 You can generate an [embed token](https://docs.microsoft.com/rest/api/power-bi/embedtoken) using service principal.

-If your Azure tenant settings have **[multi-factor authentication (MFA)](https://docs.microsoft.com/azure/active-directory/authentication/concept-mfa-howitworks)** enabled then it is recommended to use a service prinipal token to authenticate, as a master account does not allow you to authenticate your Power BI Embedded application.
+If your Azure tenant settings have multi-factor authentication (MFA) enabled, then it is recommended to use a service principal token to authenticate, as a master account does not allow you to authenticate your Power BI Embedded application.

 Using service principal allows you to make changes to workspaces such as create workspaces and add or remove users from workspaces.
 You can also import reports into workspaces using the service principal.